 Since the sweater is white cotton, you could also make a bleach and warm water solution deep enough to cover the item and soak overnight.
 Check the bleach label for amount to use.
 Rinse and air dry.

 Rit Dye has a product called Rit Color Remover.
 I have used it several times and have had good luck.
+It can be found at the grocery store, Walmart, etc.

 Half cup of Clorox, half cup of Cascade powder in a gallon or so of warm water.
 Let soak overnnight.
 (Then wash us usual.
 It has worked every time for me.